An equivariant index theorem for hypoelliptic operators: Equivariant cohomology

 We now explain our construction of Connes' characteristic map from the $G$-equivariant cohomology of $M$ to the periodic cyclic cohomology of $\A=\cinfc(M)\rtimes G$.
 The idea is to twist the universal tensor extension of the group ring $\C G$

 by the DG algebra of smooth differential forms on $EG\times M$.
-Indeed $G$ acts on both manifolds $EG$ and $M$ (from the right), and the induced action (from the left) by pullback on the graded-commutative algebra of differential forms $\Omega(EG\times M)$ commutes with the de Rham differential $d$.
-Let $\Omega_p(EG\times M)$ be the subalgebra of differential forms $\alpha \in \Omega(EG\times M)$ which have compact $M$-support at any point of $EG$.
+Indeed $G$ acts on both spaces $EG$ and $M$ (from the right), and the induced action (from the left) by pullback on the graded-commutative algebra of differential forms $\Omega(EG\times M)$ commutes with the total differential $d$.
+Let $\Omega_p(EG\times M)$ be the subalgebra of differential forms $\alpha \in \Omega(EG\times M)$ which have compact $M$-support at any point of $EG$ (the subscript $_p$ stands for "proper").
 The crossed product

-is naturally a (non-commutative) DG algebra.
+is naturally a DG algebra.
 The product of two elements reads

 for all $\alpha,\beta \in \Omega_p(EG\times M)$ and $g_i \in G$, where $U_{g_1}(\beta)$ is the pullback of $\beta$ by the diffeomorphism $g_1$.
 The differential reads $d(\alpha\otimes U_g)=d\alpha\otimes U_g$.
 An algebra extension of $\G$ is defined as the vector space